mate-desktop/mate-wayland-session/README.md

 The Wayfire Firedecor Plugin  is no longer supported upstream The default decoration plugin is now used instead, but is only needed for xwayland windows

-- **Future Development**: Another decorator under development can read Marco themes from [wf-external-decoration](https://github.com/marcof-nikogo/wf-external-decoration) and with a simpler system and more reliable functioning but not rendering quite as well from (https://github.com/marcof-nikogo/metacity-decor)

-### XSettings Manager still used but only for Xwayland apps which otherwise follow GTK defaults

-Wayland compositors control more of the session than X11 window managers.
-Wayfire in Wayland handles much of what Marco, mate-session-manager, and mate-settings-daemon do in X11.
-Non-wayland supporting apps such as GTK2 apps run under Xwayland, these still benefit from having a running xsettings manager itself under xwayland

 ## 📂 Wayfire Configuration Manager (WCM) Recommended